 10. Land of the Swamp White Oak Preserve

 Located near Conesville, Iowa, the land of the Swamp White Oak is home to several species of reptiles, amphibians, and wildflowers.
-It also has a trail used for running, walking, hiking, and bird watching.
+It also has a running, walking, hiking, and bird-watching trail.

 It is one of the greatest surviving examples of a floodplain oak savanna.
-Most of them have been cut due to agricultural reasons and a few are overgrown.
+Most have been cut for agricultural reasons, and a few are overgrown.

-The land has a diverse range of forbs, grasses, bushes, and sedges.
-The prominent canopy species include bur oak and hickory, downy hawthorn, and of course, swamp white oak.
+The land has diverse forbs, grasses, bushes, and sedges.
+The prominent canopy species include bur oak and hickory, downy hawthorn, and swamp white oak.

 The Nature Conservancy continues to maintain and restore the ecological communities of the preserve.
 They engage with landowners, business leaders, farmers, and community leaders to conserve this significant land.
-The aim of the conservancy is to connect more people to nature.
+The conservancy aims to connect more people to nature.

 11. The Great River Road National Scenic Byway Mississippi River

-Whether you own a car or you’ve booked one, the Great River Road tracing the course of the Mississippi River is one of the best roads to discover in America.
+Whether you own a car or book one, the Great River Road, tracing the Mississippi River’s course, is one of the best roads to discover in America.
 Gear up to explore the vibrant culture, rich history, charming streets, and natural beauty of America on the River Road.